mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

    Connection information for the master server in the form:
    <user>:<password>@<host>:<port>:<socket>

+.. option:: --master-info-file=<file>

+   The name of the master information file on the slave.default = 'master.info' read from the data directory.
+Note: this option requires that the utility run on the slave with appropriate file read access to the data directory.

+.. option:: --quiet, -q

+   Turn off all messages for quiet execution.
+Note: errors and warnings are not suppressed.

+.. option:: --show-slave-status, -s

+   Display the values from SHOW SLAVE STATUS.

 .. option:: --slave=<source>

    Connection information for the slave server in the form:
    <user>:<password>@<host>:<port>:<socket>

+.. option:: --suppress

+   Suppress warning messages.

 .. option::  --verbose, -v

    Control how much information is displayed.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.

-.. option:: --quiet, -q

-   Turn off all messages for quiet execution.
-Note: errors and warnings are not suppressed.

-.. option:: --suppress

-   Suppress warning messages.

-.. option:: --master-info-file=<file>

-   The name of the master information file on the slave.default = 'master.info' read from the data directory.
-Note: this option requires that the utility run on the slave with appropriate file read access to the data directory.

-.. option:: --show-slave-status, -s
+.. option:: --version

-   Display the values from SHOW SLAVE STATUS.
+   Display version information and exit.

 NOTES
 -----